Grant

 Canon 16-35mm f4.0 IS L and Canon-17-40mm f4.0 L. © Photoscotland.net 2011.
 Do not use without permission

-Having used the excellent Canon 17-40mm f4.0 L lens for most of my landscape photography since 2006, I have now upgraded to the rather superb Canon 16-35mm f4.0 IS L lens.
-Until this lens came along I had no intention of considering another wide-angle lens from Canon, with the exception of the TS-E 17mm f4.0 L and Canon TS-E 24mm f/3.5L II, two lenses that I have dreamt of owning.
-The 16-35mm f4.0 IS L lens, however, got my attention when it was announced recently, and was proclaimed as Canon’s finest ultra wide-angle zoom lens to date, with superior optics to the 17-40mm f4.0 L and indeed the 16-35mm f2.8 L II.
+Having relied on the excellent Canon 17-40mm f/4.0 L lens for most of my landscape photography since 2006, I recently upgraded to the superb Canon 16-35mm f/4.0 IS L. Until this lens came along, I had no plans to consider another Canon wide-angle zoom, aside from the dream-worthy TS-E 17mm f/4.0 L and TS-E 24mm f/3.5L II tilt-shifts.
+But the 16-35mm f/4.0 IS L caught my attention as soon as it was announced, hailed as Canon’s finest ultra-wide zoom to date, boasting superior optics to both the 17-40mm f/4.0 L and even the 16-35mm f/2.8 L II.